-- To ensure that pupils protect themselves and ask for help and support when needed. - o To ensure that pupils are prepared for puberty. - o To educate and increase understanding of the child's own growth and development and the different rates at which changes take place (puberty). - To develop a respect for their own bodies and the bodies of others. - To provide an acceptable vocabulary for all parts of the body. - To promote the belief that each human person has a unique and special dignity and worth and is not dependent on an individual's age, abilities, social acceptability or any other characteristic. - To enable the development of well informed, balanced persons capable of making choices and accepting responsibility for the consequences of their actions. - To be sensitive and tolerant to the decisions and choices that people make. - To foster the attitude that what we say with our bodies should reflect what we mean in our hearts and minds. - o To help pupils to develop a healthier, safer lifestyle. - To prepare pupils to play an active role as citizens and to understand the Catholic vision of what it means to be citizens of the Kingdom/reign of God.
+- To ensure that pupils protect themselves and ask for help and support when needed. - \circ To ensure that pupils are prepared for puberty. - To educate and increase understanding of the child's own growth and development and the different rates at which changes take place (puberty). - To develop a respect for their own bodies and the bodies of others. - To provide an acceptable vocabulary for all parts of the body. - To promote the belief that each human person has a unique and special dignity and worth and is not dependent on an individual's age, abilities, social acceptability or any other characteristic. - To enable the development of well informed, balanced persons capable of making choices and accepting responsibility for the consequences of their actions. - To be sensitive and tolerant to the decisions and choices that people make. - To foster the attitude that what we say with our bodies should reflect what we mean in our hearts and minds. - To help pupils to develop a healthier, safer lifestyle.